-Asked why he thinks his ministry became so popular, Rogers says his decision to be open and honest about his walk with Christ is what resonates with many of his followers.
+Asked why he thinks his ministry became so popular, Rogers said his decision to be open and honest about his walk with Christ is what resonates with many of his followers.

 “People are tired of, and this is not all churches, but a lot of churches just fake it.
 They want to look like they’ve got it all together, they’re not struggling, they’re holier than thou, they never have any carnal thoughts or anything like that, and so a lot of people are tired of that, you know,” he said.

 “When I meet people face-to-face, that’s the number one thing they always say.
 Because I was vulnerable, they were able to connect with me, the transparency.
-It was more authentic to them and then, when they look at me they feel like, well, if he can make it, then I can make it,” he said.
+It was more authentic to them and then when they look at me they feel like, well, if he can make it, then I can make it.”

 “I tell people this does not replace church.
 You need to be in church.
 You need to have accountability in your life,” he said.

 “I feel like it’s OK for you to get a word on the internet.
 But if I’m just giving you a word and you get motivated to do your day-to-day business but if there is no transformation or change in your life, then what’s the point?
 So I look at social media as nothing more than a hook.